Copenhagen

 • Hotel Sanders (City Centre/Nyhavn) - boutique hotel offering elegant suites and apartments, with Copenhagen’s iconic waterfront and main attractions just steps away.

-• Villa Copenhagen (Near Central Station) – housed in a restored historic building, the hotel features design-savvy rooms, family suites, and two-bedroom penthouses, all within walking distance of Tivoli Gardens and transport links.
-As an added bonus, Rug Bakery is also located in the building.
+• Villa Copenhagen (Near Tivoli Gardens) - also walking distance to Tivoli Gardens and transport links, the hotel features design-savvy rooms, family suites, and two-bedroom penthouses.
+As an added bonus, Rug Bakery is located in the building.

 • Fiskebar (Kødbyen / Meatpacking District) - seafood restaurant offering an excellent selection of casual‑yet‑elevated dishes in a trendy atmosphere.
 Reservations are a must.

-• Andersen & Maillard (city centre) – founded by a former Noma pastry chef and known for its outstanding pastries and quality coffee, this bakery was the favorite with our kids.
+• Andersen & Maillard (Nørrebro) - founded by a former Noma pastry chef and known for its outstanding pastries and quality coffee, this bakery was the favorite with our kids.

-• Rug Bakery (Central Copenhagen) – a relaxed but refined bakery with plenty of seating, making it an ideal place for a casual sit-down breakfast.
+• Rug Bakery (Vesterbro) - a relaxed but refined bakery with plenty of seating, making it an ideal place for a casual sit-down breakfast.
 The pastries are also both beautiful and delicious.

 • Torvehallerne (Østerbro) - a lively food hall and market that’s a feast for the senses, with a great selection of food as well as plenty of interesting products to explore.
 We returned multiple times for the fresh local strawberries.